-Metallica Minerals Limited (ASX:MLM) is an Australian zircon-rutile, bauxite and nickel-cobalt and scandium resource development and exploration company.
+Metallica Minerals Ltd (ASX:MLM) is an Australian zircon-rutile, bauxite and nickel-cobalt and scandium resource development and exploration company.

 Metallica Minerals (ASX: MLM) is advancing its SCONI scandium-cobalt-nickel project in Queensland towards becoming the world’s first major scandium producer with the appointment of mining finance specialist Cutfield Freeman & Co to explore funding options.